boyang-zhang1/RAGRace/README.md

 **What happens when you run this?**
 1. Downloads Qasper dataset from HuggingFace (first run only)
 2. Downloads research document PDFs from arxiv (cached locally)
-3. Runs 3 RAG providers in parallel on the same documents
+3. Executes all (provider, document) combinations in parallel with rate limiting
 4. Evaluates with Ragas metrics (faithfulness, factual correctness, context recall)
-5. Saves structured results to `data/results/run_YYYYMMDD_HHMMSS/`
+5. Saves results incrementally to `data/results/run_YYYYMMDD_HHMMSS/`

 ### 4. View Results